RLI Policy for Safeguarding and Child Protection

 In the event of the DSL being accused by either a child or a teacher/member of staff, the conduct of the investigation would be taken up by Liz Robertson, again in the expectation that LSCB would be contacted early on in the investigation.

-The person responsible for all teachers receiving training in appropriacy and awareness is Mark Lewis.
+The person responsible for all teachers receiving training in appropriacy and awareness is Steven Hope.

 Training will be delivered to every teacher embarking on a course with a child.
 If the teacher takes more than one course, the training will take place at least once a year, or more often if there have been significant updates on policy.

 RLI have a firm commitment to safer recruitment.
 Freelance teachers and any members of staff who are likely to have contact with under 18s or vulnerable adults are expected to share our ethos in regard to safeguarding.
 It will be made clear to any teacher who is being interviewed that the course they are applying to teach involves a child.
-Applicants are informed that they will require proof of identity; that any gaps in CVs will be followed up; that references will be required and that DBS clearance will be required.
+Applicants are informed that they will require proof of identity; that any gaps in CVs will be followed up; that references will be required, and that DBS clearance will be required.
+In case of delayed suitability checks, RLI will temporary assign another teacher with all required checks up to date, or if not possible, will request parent/guardian to delay course start until designed teacher has all checked cleared.

 WHAT OUR CLIENTS ARE SAYING